-Table settings are made edible if you use your sprouts as the main decor.
-Here are 5 ideas to spread smiles, fun sprout stories and great taste around the dinner table.
+They are even edible if you use your sprouts as the main decor.
+Here are 5 ideas to spread smiles and fun sprout stories around the dinner table.

 SPROUTS IN A COCKTAIL GLASS